chaoss/website/Knowledge Bases/Getting Started/README.md

 # Get Started Contributing

-This is the Getting Started Knowledge Base of the CHAOSS Project.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed vitae fringilla libero.
-Curabitur non lacinia neque, at dictum magna.
-Phasellus fringilla aliquet est non imperdiet.
+This is the Getting Started page for the CHAOSS Project.
+The purpose of this page is to welcome new contributors and help them get started contributing to the CHAOSS project.

 ### A Quick Start Guide for Newcomers